What is EFTA-Studies.org?

 Who is behind it?

 The website EFTA-Studies.org was officially launched on 1 March 2019.
-It is funded by the Liechtenstein Institute.
-The Liechtenstein Institute is an independent research institute based in Bendern (Liechtenstein).
+It is funded by the Liechtenstein Institute and run in cooperation with the Faculty of Law of the University of Bergen.
 The EFTA-Studies.org website is to gradually develop into a network of experts for the EFTA states.

-The conception and ongoing support of EFTA-Studies.org is carried out by the editorial staff under the direction of Christian Frommelt and Sabine Jenni.
+The conception and ongoing support of EFTA-Studies.org is carried out by the editorial staff under the direction of Christian Frommelt, Christian Franklin and Sabine Jenni.
 The authors are responsible for the content of the individual articles.

 How can you reach us?